What is Legionnaires' disease?

 Because the symptoms of Legionnaires' disease resemble flu, it is not always easy to recognise.

 If your GP is suspicious that Legionnaires' disease may be behind your symptoms, you will probably be asked whether you have spent time in a building that might have been contaminated, such as a hotel or hospital.
-You may also be asked whether you have travelled recently, particularly if that involved a stay in a foreign hotel.
+You may also be asked whether you have travelled recently, particularly if that involved a stay in an overseas hotel.

 Legionnaires' disease can be diagnosed by a urine test that looks for proteins called antigens that are shed by the bacteria.